nvssynthesis/neural_ca/README.md

+## Neural Cellular Automata
-neural_ca is an interactive neural cellular automaton.
-Neural cellular automaton are akin to a classic cellular automaton, with the modifications:
+neural_ca is an interactive *neural cellular automaton*.
+Neural cellular automata are akin to a classic [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton), with the modifications:

 * the states are effectively continuous (in actuality, floating-point)